n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 1. Applying the language substitution features from <abbr>GSUB</abbr>
 2. Applying all basic substitution features from <abbr>GSUB</abbr>
-3. Applying all remaining positioning features from GPOS
+3. Applying all remaining positioning features from <abbr>GPOS</abbr>

 As with other Brahmi-derived and Indic scripts, the basic substitution